gnoliyil/aa241x/README.md

 }
 </code></pre>
 <blockquote>
 <p>Task Update: The team must send an update of the task once its done or if something happens.
-Send ‘confirm’ to confirm that you will perform the task that we sent.</p>
+Send ‘confirm’ to confirm that you will perform the task that we sent.
+Send ‘deny’ if you will not perform the task . ‘pickup’ when you pick up a passengers. ‘success’ if you deliver the passenger, and ‘failure’ if you fail to deliver the passengers.
+When you send a ‘pickup’ or ‘success’ message, make sure that you have sent the state of the drone at hand very recently (before sending the message), since we will check your location and make sure that the location of the from_port/to_port is close in distance from your drones last reported location.</p>
 </blockquote>
 <pre><code># TeamServer -&gt; MainServer
 {
   'type': 'task_update'
   'request_id': (int)
-  'status': (text)         # 'confirm', 'pickup', 'success' or 'failure'
+  'status': (text)         # 'confirm','deny', 'pickup', 'success' or 'failure'
   'msg': (option)          # Describes what happened if there is a failure.
 None if success.
 }
 </code></pre>